 Although an accounts receivable aging report helps the management team track the financial state of the company, it may provide information that is misleading, depending on the time when the aging report is generated.

 For example, most companies bill their customers toward the end of the month, and the aging report is generated days later.
 This means that the report will show the previous month’s invoices as past the due date, when, in fact, some could have been paid shortly after the aging report was generated.

-Also, generating the report before the month ends will show fewer receivables whereas, in reality, there are more receivables pending payment for the company.
+Also, generating the report before the month ends will show fewer receivables whereas, in reality, there are more pending receivables.
 Management should match their credit terms to the periods of the aging reports to get an accurate presentation of the accounts receivable.